 YMCA Wanakita provides a wide range of activities where campers are able to develop their technical skills under the instruction of our trained and experienced staff.
 Campers will have the opportunity to experience many of these areas with their cabin groups, and are asked to choose their preferred areas of interest for their Personal Choice Activities (PCAs).

-PCAs should be chosen when registering in order of preference and are filled on a first come first serve basis.
+PCAs should be chosen when registering in order of preference and are filled on a first come first served basis.

 - One Week and Senior Traditional campers should choose up to 2 PCAs and 1 alternate